Data Analysis Exam Thoughts and Materials

 1. Thanks to Alex Reinhart for compiling these!↩︎

-2. I did an Executive Summary + IMRAD (Introduction, Methods, Results, and Discussion) report for the exam.↩︎
+2. I did an Executive Summary + IMRaD (Introduction, Methods, Results, and Discussion) report for the exam.↩︎